- COVID-related enrollment window continues through August 15, 2021. Open enrollment for 2022 coverage starts November 1, 2021.

 - Association health plans available to some chamber of commerce members in Nevada.

-- Short-term health plans can be sold in Nevada with initial plan terms up to 185 days.
+- Short-term health plans can be sold in Nevada with initial plan terms of up to 185 days.

 - Nevada’s approach to Medicaid managed care contracts has helped to keep insurers in the exchange.